isklad/egon-api-documentation/README.md

 # Documentation for the EGON RestAPI v1 client

-The API Client Web Service is intended for [isklad.eu](https://isklad.eu) clients who need to transfer data between their information system (e-commerce) and isklad.eu's information system (called **EGON**) via this service.
+The API Client Web Service is intended for [isklad.com](https://isklad.com) clients who need to transfer data between their information system (e-commerce) and isklad.com's information system (called **EGON**) via this service.

-The API is implemented on isklad.eu and is accessible via the Internet.
+The API is implemented on isklad.com and is accessible via the Internet.
 Provides a set of methods for exchanging storage card data, orders, shipping methods, payments, invoices, etc ...

 The documentation contains a detailed description of each available method with the following details: